watertap-org/watertap/docs/technical_reference/unit_models/steam_ejector.rst

 Degrees of Freedom
 -------------------
-In addition to the inlet state variables (i.e., temperature, pressure, and component flowrates for motive steam and entrained vapor), the Steam Ejector model has at least 1 degree of freedom that must be fixed for the unit to be fully specified.
+In addition to the inlet state variables (i.e., temperature, pressure, and component flowrates for motive steam and entrained vapor), the Steam Ejector model has at least 1 degrees of freedom that must be fixed for the unit to be fully specified.
 Typically, the following variables are fixed:

     * Entrainment ratio
     * Compression ratio